 9. Have students compare various film versions of “Hamlet”, particularly the updated adaptation, –>Hamlet (2000, Michael Almereyda, director) with the Mel Gibson version.

 For classes that will not read the entire play, TWM suggests reading at least the following scenes: Act One, Scene III through the exit of Laertes; Act Two, Scene II, beginning at line 575; Act Three, Scene I, beginning at line 56; Act Three, Scene II through the exit of the Players and Act Four, Scene IV. — After the class has read several scenes, watch them in the movie.

 - Hamlet Online provides a list of links to websites about Shakespeare’s play;

 - Introduction to Hamlet by Michel Delville, Pierre Michel and Eriks Uskalis of the University of Liége;

 - A translation of one of the ancient stories that served as a basis for the play can be found on the Internet at Amleth, Prince of Denmark.

 The websites which are linked in the Guide and selected film reviews listed on the Movie Review Query Engine.

-This Learning Guide was last updated on July 21, 2011.
+This Learning Guide was written by James A. Frieden and last updated on September 29, 2019.